 The taxable period is the calendar year.

 Income tax returns should be filed individually on a calendar-year basis between 1 March and 1 June in the year following the year of assessment.
-In case the annual income in 2019 exceeds EUR 62,800, the tax return should be submitted between 1 April and 1 July 2020 to recalculate PIT and ST. Husbands and wives may not file joint returns.
+In case the annual income in 2022 exceeds EUR 78,100, the tax return should be submitted between 1 April and 1 July 2023 to recalculate PIT and ST. Spouses may not file joint returns.

 If a person’s total income from capital gains exceeds EUR 1,000 quarterly, a capital gains tax return should be filed quarterly by the 15th day of the month following the quarter in which relevant income was earned.